 SOG used to have some richer blood.
 If my memory recalls, the most expensive model used to be the handsome Damascus Arcitech with carbon fiber handles.
-But since that knife with its MSRP of $624 is gone, the SOG Super Bowie steps up to the plate.
+But since that knife with its MSRP of $624 is gone, a new contender steps up to the plate.

 KA-BAR E.W.
 Stone Knife

 KA-BAR has been making a foray into higher-end pieces, including limited editions and customs from its State & Union shop.
 The current most expensive knife is the E.W.
 Stone Knife.